AB 1234 Self-Study Opportunity, Part One Office-Holder Perks

 In addition, you can ask yourself these kinds of questions:

-What decision, behavior or course of action will best promote the public’s trust in my leadership and that of
+- What decision, behavior or course of action will best promote the public’s trust in my leadership and that of my agency?

 For example, even if you are not legally required to disqualify yourself from participating in a decision, you may want to voluntarily abstain from participating if you believe the public would reasonably question whether you could put personal relationships and interests aside in making a given decision.